All seven rowers have signed National Letters of Intent to compete for the Minutewomen.

-Now in his 19th year at the helm of the University of Massachusetts women's crew team, Jim Dietz has molded his program into one of the nation's finest.
+Now in his 20th year at the helm of the University of Massachusetts women's crew team during 2013-14, Jim Dietz has molded his program into one of the nation's finest.

-The only crew coach in UMass history, the Minutewomen have dominated regular-season racing and have captured 13 Atlantic 10 team championships under Dietz's direction.
-His squads have produced 55 Atlantic 10 gold medals in 9 league championship events, including nine in 13 starts by his varsity eight boats.
-For his efforts, Dietz has been honored as Atlantic 10 Conference Coach of the Year on seven occasions, the last of which came in 2005.
+The only crew coach in UMass history, the Minutewomen have dominated regular-season racing to capture 13 Atlantic 10 Championships under Dietz's direction.
+His squads have produced 58 Atlantic 10 gold medals in 10 league championship events, including nine in 13 starts by his varsity eight boats.
+For his efforts, Dietz has been honored as Atlantic 10 Conference Coach of the Year on seven occasions.

 Dietz led the Minutewomen to their 13th conference title in 2009, after finishing second in 2008 to Rhode Island.
-Massachusetts defeated the defending champions by 24 points in the conference championships, 141-117.
-UMass took five gold medals in the championships, highlighted by a first place finish in the Second Varsity Eight.
-In addition to the team championship, three Minutewomen were named First Team All-Conference.
+Massachusetts defeated the defending champions by 24 points in the championships, 141-117.
+UMass took five gold medals during the event, highlighted by a first place finish in the Second Varsity Eight.
+In addition to the team championship, three Minutewomen were named Atlantic 10 First Team All-Conference.

 Before coming to Amherst to start the UMass program from scratch, Dietz spent nine years as the head coach of the Coast Guard Academy crew program (1985-1994).
-Though his primary responsibilities were with the men's heavyweight eight, he was also in charge of the overall program which included four assistant coaches and over 90 student-athletes.
+Though his primary responsibilities were with the men's heavyweight eight, he was also in charge of the overall program, which included four assistant coaches and more than 90 student-athletes.

 Dietz's crew experience began in 1964, when he competed for the New York Athletic Club in all classes of rowing and sculling events.
 As a high school student, he won all United States and Canadian Scholastic championships in single and double sculls from 1964 through 1967, and won the first Junior World Championship in single sculls at Ratzeburg, Germany, in 1967.